ShubhaPokharel/Constructor/README.md

   2. Methods are used to write the logics of the application.

-  3. Variables is used to store the data.
+  3. Variables are used to store the data.

-  4. this keyword represents the current class object.
+  4. 'this' keyword represents the current class object.

 - Instance variables, every object is seperate when memory is created.